 - If you roll an answer that is not available, this is the end of your turn.

 - The winner is the player who uses all his/her cubes first.

 Watch the Disney movie version of The BFG.
-Have students compare and contrast the similarities and differences between the two.
+Have students compare and contrast the similarities and differences between the book and the movie.

 In 1989, The BFG was made into an animated film.
 This film is full of songs and even won the New York Film Festival for Best Score and Songs.
 This makes it a great addition to your unit for teaching figurative language.
 The video below contains the full movie.